ybeaz/web-yourails-com/README_DEV.md

 ## Plans

+2023-05-30 edition.
+One week sprint

+- Add messageEvent for server and for client
+- Change UI for time and system messages

 2023-05-24 edition.
-One weeks sprint
+One week sprint

-+ Refactor ChatSpace to see if Conversations are really needed
+- Refactor ChatSpace to see if Conversations are really needed
 - Integrate Socket.io into Nest.js locally
 - Configure Nest.js to work with Socket.io remotely
 - Develop modal window with drop down menu for "Frequency" choice